SAPHNELO- anifrolumab-fnia injection, solution

 • 2 DOSAGE AND ADMINISTRATION

-The recommended dosage of SAPHNELO is 300 mg, administered as an intravenous infusion over a 30-minute period, every 4 weeks.
+• 300 mg, administered as an intravenous infusion over a 30‑minute period every 4 weeks; or

-Missed dose
+Missed Dose

-If a planned infusion is missed, administer SAPHNELO as soon as possible.
+If a planned intravenous infusion is missed, administer SAPHNELO as soon as possible.
 Maintain a minimum interval of 14 days between infusions.

-2.2 Instructions for Preparation and Administration
+2.3 Intravenous Preparation and Administration Instructions

 SAPHNELO is supplied as a single-dose vial.
 Prepare the diluted infusion solution using aseptic technique, by the following procedure: